ESA-eodashboards/eodashboard-client/news_updates/index.md

 ## Latest News

+- **20 Jun 2025 — EO Dashboard upgraded to new interface**
+  We have upgraded the eodashboard.org to a completely new interface based on [eodash v5](https://github.com/eodash/eodash).
+Some collections are still in the process of being fully migrated to offer full expected functionality.

 - **10 Mar 2025 — Survey: AI-Powered Features**
   We’re exploring expanding the use of machine-learning on EO Dashboard. *Tell us what you’d like to see!*
   [ >> Fill out the 3-minute questionnaire](https://forms.office.com/Pages/ResponsePage.aspx?id=0Kxcmu8r102sXH6-H1T0laW1G4eQe39LnE1OD1qEn2xUODdPSEJUV0pKU1E1NFZXNDFIQUs4T1o1Sy4u)